Farming Practices

 Often, people don’t like to think about how their food truly gets from farm to table.
 We believe in being 100% transparent so you are 100% confident that we have done all we can to raise nourishing food for your family that also nourished the land.

-We use a shrink wrap and zip ties to package our final product.
+We use shrink wrap and zip ties to package our final product.
 We always add the weight product label so you know when it was processed and frozen, and the weight of the chicken was right before it was packaged.
+We have a permit from the Virginia Dept. of Consumer Services to process the chickens we raise.
+This is displayed via a “PL” code on your chicken; this is the law.

 Your Reviews